Last updated March 2026

-Many people assume that BB guns and airsoft guns are treated as toys under Florida law.
+Many people assume that BB guns and airsoft guns are treated as harmless toys under Florida law.

 They aren’t.

-In certain situations, pointing or displaying a BB gun or airsoft gun can result in aggravated assault charges, even though the weapon is not a traditional firearm.
-These cases often surprise defendants—and the consequences can be severe.
+In certain situations, pointing or displaying a BB gun or airsoft gun can result in felony charges — even though the weapon is not a traditional firearm.
+These cases often surprise defendants and escalate quickly.

 ⚖️ Are BB Guns and Airsoft Guns “Deadly Weapons” in Florida?